YonatanRA/OCR-translator-assistant-project/README.md

 ## Mamba

 The voice assistant is based on speech recognition from Google.
 Both original words and translated words were saved on MongoAtlas cloud database for a request from Mamba after the image recognition.
+Apart from image capture, Mamba has some other functions like giving actual time or greeting.